awsdocs/aws-control-tower-guide/doc_source/sso.md

 ## IAM Identity Center Groups for AWS Control Tower<a name="sso-groups"></a>

 AWS Control Tower offers preconfigured groups to organize users that perform specific tasks in your accounts\.
 You can add users and assign them to these groups directly in IAM Identity Center\.
 Doing so matches permission sets to users in groups within your accounts\.
-The groups created when you set up your landing zone are as follows\.
+The following groups are created when you set up your landing zone\.

 **AWSAccountFactory**